-- 4. Hook up an external display.
-If the external video displays the mirrored image correctly, replace the display assembly. - 5.
+- 1. Check for the latest system software update. - 2.
+Check that the LVDS connection is fully seated on the logic board. - 3.
+Hook up an external display.
+If the external video displays the mirrored image correctly, replace the display assembly. - 4.
 Replace the logic board.